Florian-Barthel/splatviz/README.md

 <hr>

 ### Save Widget
-To save the .ply file or a rendering of the current (edited) 3D scene simply press the respective button in the save widget.
-Those files will be saved under: _screenshots or _ply_files.
+To save the .ply file or a rendering of the current (edited) 3D scene press the respective button in the save widget.
+Those files will be saved under _screenshots or _ply_files.
 The viewer might be frozen for a short while, after saving a ply file.

 <img src="images/save.png">